-Promoting British Values at Hawkedale Infants
+Promoting British Values at Hawkedale Primary School

 The DfE have reinforced the need to “create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

 At Hawkedale these values are reinforced regularly in the following ways:

 We have house captains for the four houses and these are elected democratically by the children at the start of each academic year.
 The house captains meet regularly through the year with the headteacher and decide on a number of issues for example what charity will the school be supporting, what ideas for fundraising can we think of and how can we improve certain areas of the school.

 The principle of democracy is explored further through the topic based curriculum with the children having their say in what they would like to explore, what the role plays will look like and what the impact new resources/workshop have had on the learning.
 We also have regular questionnaires for the children on a variety of topics from school lunches to playground resources.
 The results are then discussed with the house captains, staff and governors and actions are created in response to the children’s views.